A Flexible Itinerary for 3 Days in Sydney [2024]

 If you have longer in town check out our 5 Day Sydney Itinerary.

-Day 1.
-Exploring Sydney Harbour and Circular Quay
+Day 1: Exploring Sydney Harbour and Circular Quay

-Day 1 in a nutshell: Today, we suggest you cover the city’s iconic landmarks, the Sydney Opera House and the Sydney Harbour Bridge, walk the spectacular harbour foreshore, and spend some time in the city’s oldest quarter, The Rocks.
+Day 1 in a nutshell: Today, we suggest you cover the city’s iconic landmarks, the Sydney Opera House and the Sydney Harbour Bridge, walk the harbour foreshore, and spend some time in the city’s oldest quarter, The Rocks.

 images of things to see on Sydney harbour

-Morning – Barangaroo, The Rocks and Sydney Harbour Bridge
+Morning – Barangaroo, The Rocks, and Sydney Harbour Bridge

 Wellama Barangaroo

-The Wellema film runs for 10 minutes
+The Wellama film is 10 minutes long.

 Sydney Harbour Pylon View

-After breakfast, make your way to Cumberland Street and the steps or elevator onto the Harbour Bridge to visit the Pylon Museum.
-This museum at the top of the southeastern pylon gives you some background into the building and design of the bridge and some of the most amazing views of Sydney from above.
+This museum at the top of the southeastern pylon provides insight into the bridge’s building and design, and breathtaking views of Sydney.
 It’s guaranteed to be the best money you spend in Sydney.

 Afternoon – Sydney Opera House & Royal Botanic Gardens